laminlabs/lamindb/README.md

 - Track data lineage across notebooks, pipelines & apps.
 - Manage biological registries, ontologies & features.
 - Persist, load & stream data objects with a single line of code.
-- Query for anything, define & manage your own schemas.
+- Query for anything, define & manage custom schemas.
-- Manage data on your laptop, on your server or in your cloud infra.
+- Manage data on your laptop, server or cloud infra.
 - Use a mesh of distributed LaminDB instances for different teams and purposes.
 - Share instances through a Hub akin to GitHub.